KAKC

 KAKC (1300 kHz) is a commercial AM radio station in Tulsa, Oklahoma.
 The station airs a conservative talk radio format and is owned by iHeartMedia, Inc. The studios are on South Yale Avenue at the Tulsa Event Center in Southeast Tulsa.

-By day, KAKC is powered at 5,000 watts.
-But to protect other stations on 1300 AM from interference, at night it reduces power to 1,000 watts.
+By day, KAKC transmits 5,000 watts.
+To protect other stations on 1300 kHz from interference, at night it reduces power to 1,000 watts.
 It uses a directional antenna with a three-tower array.
 The transmitter site is off South 109th Avenue East in Bixby.
+Programming is also heard on 250-watt FM translator K228BR at 93.5 MHz in Tulsa.

 Programming

 Much of the KAKC schedule is nationally syndicated talk shows.
-Weekdays begin with America in the Morning followed by This Morning, America's First News with Gordon Deal, The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Charlie Kirk Show, The Jesse Kelly Show, The Joe Pags Show, Coast to Coast AM with George Noory and Red Eye Radio.
-In afternoon drive time, Lee Matthews is carried from co-owned KTOK 1000 AM in Oklahoma City.
+Weekdays begin with This Morning, America's First News with Gordon Deal followed by Your Morning Show with Michael DelGiorno, The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, Armstrong & Getty, The Jesse Kelly Show, The Michael Berry Show, Our American Stories with Lee Habeeb and Coast to Coast AM with George Noory.
+While KAKC carries most of the syndicated conservative talk shows available from co-owned Premiere Networks, it doesn't air The Sean Hannity Show.
+That program is heard on rival talk stations 740 KRMG and 102.3 KRMG-FM.

-On weekends, syndicated shows include Our American Stories with Lee Habeeb, Armstrong & Getty, The Weekend with Michael Brown, Somewhere in Time with Art Bell, Gun Talk with Tom Gresham and Sunday Nights with Bill Cunningham.
+On weekends, syndicated shows include The Weekend with Michael Brown, At Home with Gary Sullivan, Rich DeMuro on Tech, Somewhere in Time with Art Bell, Tom Gresham's Gun Talk, The Ben Ferguson Show and Sunday Nights with Bill Cunningham.
 Most hours begin with an update from Fox News Radio.